MicrosoftDocs/Virtualization-Documentation/tlfs.md

 The input and output parameter lists cannot overlap or cross page boundaries.
-Hypercall input and output pages are expected to be GPA pages and not “overlay” pages (for a discussion of overlay pages, see section 8.1.3).
+Hypercall input and output pages are expected to be GPA pages and not “overlay" pages (for a discussion of overlay pages, see section 8.1.3).
 If the virtual processor writes the input parameters to an overlay page and specifies a GPA within this page, hypervisor access to the input parameter list is undefined.